dcbrien/More-than-meets-the-eye---Transformers-that-write/README.md

 ![abcdefghi](abcdefghi.png)

 It seems to like printing for some reason.
+Update 22/10/16 - I have played around with the network extensively now, trying the pre-norm version, squared-relu, and and learning rate schedule, but it always seems to narrow in on the printing.
+It does a very good job at it, but I don't think it's learning a mixture density, just simply the most simple printing that separates the letters more fully into tokens.
+It has a hard time with 'fuzzy' writing or multiple writers.
+I'm not sure why yet.

 I also implemented Graves' 2014 paper fully in JAX in the attached notebook.
 I could only get to about -941 nats, but I didn't do a lot of fine-tuning and I did make some small changes.
 I also only trained it for about 1/2 day on an A100-SXM4-40GB, which is quite an improvement from 8 years ago.